View Lois LeDuc's Obituary on greenbaypressgazette.com and share memories

 Lois J. LeDuc

+Lois is survived by her husband: Claude LeDuc, Jr.; one son and daughter-in-law: Scott and Suzanne DeGroot, De Pere; one daughter: Julie Brockway and her special friend Bryan Hunsader, four step-children: Renee and Peter Zagar, Michelle and Jim Collins, Scott LeDuc and his friend Michelle, Andre and Becky LeDuc, three grandchildren: Kieran and Samantha DeGroot, Alex Brockway, along with nine step grandchildren, one brother and sister-in-law: Paul (Margie) DeCoster.
+She is further survived by nieces, nephews, other relatives and friends.

+Lois was a very special lady, lovely and gracious.
+She was known as a kind and generous soul, always helping and giving to anyone who crossed her path.
+She had a special passion for children and the elderly.
+Her children and grandchildren were the center of her life.
+She was a grandma who always had time to play!
+Besides family, her special interests included playing cards, shopping, ballroom dancing, and snagging deals at rummage sales (mostly for children's clothes & toys, toys, toys).
+She was also a huge collector of children's books.

 Gathering of family and friends will be held from 9:00 A.M. to 11:00 A.M. on Monday, February 3, 2020 at St. Matthew Catholic Church, 130 St. Matthew Street.
 A Mass of Christian Burial will be held at 11:00 A.M. with Rev. Bob Kabat officiating.
 Entombment at Allouez Chapel Mausoleum.
-A complete obituary will appear in the Sunday edition.
+Our heartfelt thanks to the staffs of Allouez Parkside Village and Heartland Hospice for all of their loving care and compassion~ your kindness will never be forgotten.